Switching 401(k) providers: A quick guide for small businesses

 Performance

-When examining if a 401(k) plan — including your assigned investment fiduciaries — is the right fit for your business, it’s important to know its design and investment strategy.
-For example, Human Interest Advisors (our registered investment advisor and subsidiary), has an investment philosophy¹ that seeks to use low-cost investment options that we believe can provide requisite long-term expected returns.
-The goal of any retirement plan is to provide adequate retirement income, so if a plan isn’t growing, we believe that also warrants more scrutiny.
-Finding a provider that offers plans with diverse and low-cost investment lineups can benefit both you and your employees.
+When examining whether a 401(k) plan—including your assigned fiduciaries—is the right fit for your business, it’s important to be aware of its design and investment strategy.
+For example, Human Interest has an investment philosophy that uses the expense ratio and expected long-term returns as a predictor of performance.
+The goal of any retirement plan is to provide adequate retirement income, so if a plan isn’t growing, that also warrants more scrutiny.

 Level of service